kirstymcnaught/OptiKeyWiki/Home.md

 [Get started...](https://github.com/JuliusSweetland/OptiKey/wiki/Get-Started)

 **N.B.This wiki is in the process of being updated to cover the changes recently released in v2.
-Most information is correct, but some screenshots and info (especially regarding the available settings in the management console) may be out of date.**
+Most information is correct, but some screenshots and info (especially regarding the available settings in the management console) may be slightly out of date.**